PodcastsDesportoNot by the Playbook

 Steve Judge had always been a keen runner, it was his escape from a challenging job as an engineer.
 Today he goes around the world as a motivational speaker, inspiring people with his story of how having lost the ability to walk, he managed somehow to prove the world wrong and not only walk again, but get back to running and become a World Champion triathlete...

 Dr. Marcia Goddard is a neuroscientist on a mission.
 Having studied for many years Marcia wanted to use what she had learned in as practical way as possible.
 And if she could combine that with her love of fast cars, well, all the better!
 And that's exactly what Marcia has carved out for her career.
-Combining her knowledge as a psychologist she became a high performance expert coaching drivers in Formula One.
+Combining her knowledge as a psychologist she became a high performance expert coaching teams in Formula One.

 Ultra marathons are as much about the mind as the physical challenge... and it's 20 years since Scott Jurek, one of the world's best ultramarathon runners, travelled to the remote canyons of Northern Mexico to race runners from an ancient Mexican tribe.
 The experience inspired the best-selling book, "Born To Run".